Forest Lake Indian Education Program

 The American Indian Education Program includes a Parent Committee which is made up of parents of American Indian students in the district, American Indian secondary students, staff and community members.
 We have monthly family nights to celebrate our community's strength, discuss issues relevant to American Indian students today and plan for the future!

 We welcome new faces and encourage collaboration to help create a thriving community so we can help support our native children for generations to come!
 Please join us anytime.
 All PAC meetings are held on the 2nd Tuesday of the month from 6:30-7:30pm (6pm social circle).
-All meetings/events are currently held via Zoom and eventually in person at the Central Learning Center (CLC), 200 SW 4th Street, Forest Lake, MN from 6-7:30 p.m.
-To receive meeting emails or the zoom link to attend meetings, please contact Rachel Peterson.
+All meetings/events are in person at the Education Center, 943 9th Ave SW, Forest Lake, MN 55025.
+Enter Door 4 to Room 104.
+To receive meeting emails, please contact Rachel Peterson.

 Summer break ~ Fall dates TBD

 American Indian Education Program Contacts